 What this tells us, is that we don’t dislike AI generated content as much as we dislike content we think has been generated with AI.

-Some critiqued the quality of the ads, but most of the critique was about the brand’s decision to use AI instead of employing writers, animators and visual artists etc.
+And while some comments did hint at the low visual quality of the ads, most of the criticism was about the brand’s decision to use AI instead of employing writers, animators and visual artists etc.

-This suggests that the purpose of AI content moderation isn’t because of the quality, isn’t to make sure the quality of your AI content is good enough.
-It’s instead to make sure that your content doesn’t look and sound like it was generated by AI—even when it was generated by a human.
+The primary purpose of an AI content review seems to be ensuring that your content doesn’t look and sound like it was generated by AI—whether it was generated by machine or human.

 Our AI detector lets you check if your content looks and sounds like AI.